 The card does not require a security deposit or a credit check to qualify for it.
 If you’re looking to build or rebuild your credit, the Chime Credit Builder Card may be the account to get started with.

-Chime is a financial technology company whose mission is to provide basic banking services that are “helpful, easy, and free”.
-They provide a broad range of banking services, including a Spending Account, a Credit Builder Account (and the corresponding Chime Credit Builder Card), and a Savings Account.
+Chime is a financial technology company whose mission is to provide basic financial services that are “helpful, easy, and free”.
+Through its award-winning financial app and debit card, Chime provides a broad range of services including a Spending Account, a Credit Builder Account, and a Savings Account.

 Chime proudly states that its business model does not rely on overdraft fees, minimum balance requirements, or other hidden fees.